auth0/docs/articles/api-auth/tutorials/adoption/index.md

 today.

-This guide details all the upcoming changes, **some of which will be breaking**, and provides suggestions on how to migrate your existing applications.
+This guide details all the upcoming changes, **some of which will be breaking**, and provides suggestions on how to adapt your existing applications.

 ## Who is this guide for?